momen2369/Momen-Arafa/README.md

 |Login_006|Login without sending password|click the login button after entering a valid username and leaving the password field empty|an error message should appear stating "Password is required"|
 |Login_007|Login without sending username|click the login button after entering a valid password and leaving the username field empty|an error message should appear stating "Username is required"|

-for more details about the test cases and the used test data check the feature file "login.feature"
+for more details about the test cases and the used test data check the feature file "login.feature".

+## Steps to run
+1. Clone the repository to your local machine.
+2. Open your IDE and import the cloned project into your workspace.
+3. run using either the feature file directly or using the test runner class.